hlatki/frontend-dev-presentation/slides.md

 ## IDs &amp; Classes

-* An ID Uniquely identifies an element
+* An ID uniquely identifies an element
 * You can add a particular class to many elements
 * You can assign multiple classes to an element